|Reporting Adverse Reactions and Side Effects to Health Canada

 - range from minor reactions like a skin rash, to serious and life-threatening events such as a heart attack or liver damage.

-The ND does not have to be certain that the health product caused the reaction in order to report it.
+The Member does not have to be certain that the health product caused the reaction in order to report it.
 Most adverse reaction reports are in relation to suspected associations between the side effects and the health product.

 The reporting of adverse reactions and side effects contributes to the ongoing collection of information that occurs once health products are on the market.
 Reports can lead to: